vancluever/terraform-provider-acme/README.md

    [HTTP challenge](#using-http-and-tls-challenges).
 Defaults to `80`.
  * `tls_challenge_port` (Optional) The port to use in the [TLS challenge](#using-http-and-tls-challenges).
 Defaults to `443`.
+ * `must_staple` (Optional) Enables the [OCSP Stapling Required][10] TLS
+   Security Policy extension.
+Certificates with this extension must include a valid OCSP Staple in the TLS handshake for the connection to succeed.
+   Defaults to `false`. **Note that this option has no effect when using an external CSR - it must be enabled in the CSR itself.**

 ##### Using DNS challenges

-ACME and ACME CAs such as Let's Encrypt may support [DNS challenges][10], which allows operators to respond to authorization challenges by provisioning a TXT record on a specific domain.
+ACME and ACME CAs such as Let's Encrypt may support [DNS challenges][11], which allows operators to respond to authorization challenges by provisioning a TXT record on a specific domain.

-Terraform, making use of [lego][11], responds to DNS challenges automatically by utilizing one of lego's supported [DNS challenge providers][12].
+Terraform, making use of [lego][12], responds to DNS challenges automatically by utilizing one of lego's supported [DNS challenge providers][13].
 Most providers take credentials as environment variables, but if you would rather use configuration for this purpose, you can through specifying `config` blocks within a `dns_challenge` block, along with the `provider` parameter.